surniaulula/wpsso-add-five-stars/readme.txt

 <!-- about -->

-The WPSSO Add Five Stars add-on includes a 5 star rating and review from the site organization:
+**The WPSSO Add Five Stars add-on includes a 5 star rating and review from the site organization:**

-1. **If the Schema markup does not already have an 'aggregateRating' property.**
+1. If the Schema markup does not already have an 'aggregateRating' property.
-2. **If Google allows ratings for that Schema type.**
+2. If Google allows ratings for that Schema type.**

-Google only allows an 'aggregateRating' property in these Schema types and sub-types:
+**Note that Google allows an 'aggregateRating' property only for these Schema types and sub-types:**

 * Book
 * Course